EricGebhart/wp-md/README.md

 For me that was 'gen-posts -u eric -d ericgebhart'

 With my measly 22 posts this runs in a second or two.
-Then I have to check them all, edit the URLs and generally make sure my writing is ok.
+Then I have to check them all, edit any weirdness and add annoying things to the 'convert.sed' script.

 There is _help_.  'gen-posts -h' to get a verbose explanation.